 Witness the opulent lifestyle of the Tsars with a tour through the sumptuous apartments and interiors of the magnificent Catherine Palace, the summer residence of the Empress Elizabeth.

 Admire the heart and soul of Russia at Moscow’s iconic Red Square.
-Explore its iconic red walls, flanked by the onion domes of St Basil Cathedral, Lenin’s Mausoleum, and the GUM, the former state department store.
+Explore its famous red walls, flanked by the onion domes of St Basil’s Cathedral, Lenin’s Mausoleum, and the GUM, the former state department store.

 Survey the mighty Kremlin and the red heart of Russia.
 Steeped in history and myth, it was the seat of government, former residence of the Tsars and the centre of the Russian Orthodoxy.

 The tour begins Friday 16 September at 6pm, at the Armega Hotel Domodedov

 The tour ends on Sunday 2 October, after breakfast.